This page looks at the immigration rules around bringing an adult family member to live with you in the UK.

 These applications are known as “Adult Dependent Relative” applications, or ADRs.
 It is extremely difficult to succeed in these applications because of these strict criteria.

-When applying to bring a parent or partner to the UK, there are “suitability” requirements, meaning that criminal convictions, “bad character”, poor immigration history or unpaid NHS debts could disqualify you.
+When applying for the right to enter/remain for a partner, there are “suitability” requirements your family members has to meet, meaning that “bad character”, poor immigration history or unpaid NHS debts could disqualify them.

 You will also need to prove you have a “good level of English”.
 See the Home Office website here for more information.